sqz0914/maze-solver-robot/README.md

 ### 5. Robot Path Following
 - **Challenge**: Making the robot follow the calculated path.
 - **Solution**: Initially, the plan was to use sensors to keep the robot follow the directions of the shortest path.
 However, this approach was not ideal.
-The final solution involved passing the path's coordinates directly to the robot, using the `move_forward` function for navigation.
+The final solution involved passing the path's coordinates directly to the robot, using the `move_toward` function for navigation.

 ## Installation and Running the Code